Jeremy Cordeaux: Dog killing incident

 In July 1995, Cordeaux's two Jack Russell Terriers "Bollie" and "Bellini" were killed by an Angora goat breeder Peter Dansie, who claimed the dogs had killed two goats and injured ten others on his property.
 The man claimed he used a rabbiting knife to kill the two dogs, but would have shot them had he had a gun.

 Honours

 Cordeax won a Walkley Award in 1984 for Best Current Affairs Report for "Conversation with William Miller".

 He won three Gold Medals from the International Radio Festival of New York in 1987, 1988 and 1989 for Best Talk Show Host in the World.

-Cordeaux became a |Member of the Order of Australia][AM] on 12 June 2006, in recognition for his service to the broadcasting industry, and for his support of various charitable organisations.
+Cordeaux became a Member of the Order of Australia (AM) on 12 June 2006, in recognition for his service to the broadcasting industry, and for his support of various charitable organisations.

 He was inducted into the Commercial Radio Hall of Fame at the 2015 Australian Commercial Radio Awards.

-Cordeaux was also Knighted in 2003 by the Order of St.John (KGSJ) for services to Broadcasting and the Community.
+In 2003 Cordeaux was made a Knight of the Order of St. John (KStJ) for services to broadcasting and the community.